 What to do when your period slows your milk supply

-Many women believe that they won’t have their period while they they are breast feeding, but this belief is often not true.
+Many women believe that they won’t have their period while they are breastfeeding, but this belief is often not true.
 While some women may not experience the start of their normal period until months after their child is weaned, other women may begin their period within a few weeks or months after giving birth, while other women may spot off and on while breastfeeding or have irregular periods.
-Whether or not your get your period while you are breastfeeding is going to depend on many things and it is possible that with each pregnancy your period may start at a different time.
+Whether or not you get your period while you are breastfeeding is going to depend on many things and it is possible that with each pregnancy your period may start at a different time.

 How Your Period Affects Your Breast Milk

 Some women worry that having their period while breastfeeding will somehow make their breast milk unhealthy for their baby to drink.
 This couldn’t be further from the truth.
 Your breast milk is still perfectly healthy for your child and there is no reason why you can’t continue breastfeeding during your period, although your breasts may feel a little tender.

 However, your period may have some minor effects on your breast milk.
 In some cases, your breast milk may taste a little different to your infant during your period so they may become fussy or not drink as much as normal.
 In other cases, the supply of your breast milk may diminish slightly due to hormonal changes in your body.
 As long as your baby is continuing to eat enough and gain weight there is nothing to worry about.
 However, if you are worried that your infant is not getting enough to eat either because they refuse to feed due to the taste of your milk or because you have less milk, then consult a medical professional.